 Initially the key is passed through a permutation function.
 Then for each of the 16 rounds, a sub key is generated by a combination of left circular shift and permutation.
 At each round of operation, the plain text is divided to two 32 bit halves, and the fallowing operations are executed on 32 bit right halve of plain text.
 First it is expanded to 48 bits using a expansion table, then X-ORed with key, then processed in substitution tables to generate 32 bit output.
 This output is permuted using predefined table and XORed with left 32 bit plain text to form right 32 bit pre cipher text of first round.
 The right 32 bit plain text will form left 32 bit pre cipher text of first round.
 Decryption uses the same algorithm as encryption, expect that the application of sub keys is reversed.
 A desirable property of any encryption algorithm is that a small change in either plain text or the key should produce a significant change in the cipher text.
 This effect is known as Avalanche effect which is very strong in DES algorithm.
-Since DES is a 56 bit key encryption algorithm, if we proceed by brute force attack, the number of keys that are required to break the algorithm is $2^{56}$ .
-But by differential crypto analysis, it has been proved that the key can be broken in $2^{47}$ combinations of known plain texts.
-By linear crypto analysis it has been proved that, it could be broken by $2^{41}$ combinations of plain text.
+Since DES is a 56 bit key encryption algorithm is 2^{56} .
+But by differential crypto analysis, it has been proved that the key can be broken in 2^{47} combinations of known plain texts.
+By linear crypto analysis it has been proved that, it could be broken by 2^{41} combinations of plain text.